-- The Chronicles of Narnia – This literature series by C.S.
-Lewis is a Biblical allegory, taking themes from the Christian Bible and expressing them in a fantasy story about a mythical land called Narnia.
+- The Chronicles of Narnia – This series by C.S.
+Lewis takes themes from the Christian Bible and expresses them in a fantasy story about a mythical land called Narnia.

-- Animal Farm – George Orwell’s classic Animal Farm uses a story of a farm and the society the animals create to criticize the problems of Communism.
+- Animal Farm – George Orwell’s classic Animal Farm tells the society the animals on a farm create to criticize communism.
 This book highlights the problems created through the Russian Revolution.

 - The Faerie Queene –This epic poem, published in the late 1500s, follows Arthurian knights through their adventures.
-A deeper look shows that the author Edmund Spenser was using the poem to provide commentary on Queen Elizabeth I and her reign.
+A deeper look shows that author Edmund Spenser provided commentary on Queen Elizabeth I and her reign through the poem.

-- The Scarlet Letter – This novel written in the 1600s is an allegory on sin and the way society punishes it.
-It also explores the theme of hypocrisy, particularly in highly religious societies like the Puritan society.
+The Scarlet Letter – This novel written in the 1800s is an allegory on sin and the way society punishes evil behavior.
+It also explores hypocrisy, particularly in highly religious societies like the Puritans.

-The power of allegory is clear.
-Many of these works of literature show up in literature classes around the country.
+The power of the allegory is clear.
+Many of these works show up in literature classes around the country.

-Academics and critics love to debate and discuss them to explore what the author’s meaning or intention may have been.
-Because authors rarely come right out and state what the purpose of their allegories was, this can lead to years of debate in the academic world.
+Academics and critics debate and discuss allegorical works to explore what the author’s meaning or intention might have been.
+Because authors rarely state the purpose of their allegories, years of debate can flourish in the academic world.

-Allegory is more challenging to use in writing because weaves through your entire piece.
-To use it well, you must find a story idea that connects to your larger idea, then plan the allegory to let your fictional characters explore your real-world topic.
+The allegory is more challenging to use in writing than a metaphor because you must weave it through your entire piece.
+For full effect, you must find a story idea that connects to your larger idea then devise the allegory to let your fictional characters explore your real-world topic.